About This Chapter

 28. What Is the Function of the Nucleus in Eukaryotic Cells?

-This lesson is on the function of the nucleus in eukaryotic cells.
-In this lesson we'll learn what a eukaryotic cell is and what a nucleus is.
+In this lesson, we'll learn what a eukaryotic cell is and what a nucleus is.
 We'll also cover what the nucleus does in these cells and why it's important.

 29. Where Is the Nucleus Located in a Cell?

 A cell is a complex microscopic structure constantly working to keep organisms alive.
 Many cells are full of organelles such as the nucleus.
 Where can we find this important organelle?
 Learn more about its location in this lesson.